tachiyomiorg/website/src/help/guides/source-migration.md

 :::

 ::: c-warning
-Downloads do not transfer with migration, if you migrate while having downloads, they may become **orphaned** and you must use a file manager to remove them.
+Downloaded chapters do not transfer with migrations.

+Migrations with downloaded chapters may leave the download behind.
+You will need to remove these manually with a file manager.
 :::

 ## Migrating on Stable/Preview